Last Updated on 6 May 2024 by Cycloscope

 > Cinelli Hobootleg Geo

-Our favourite Plus Bikepacking Bikes
+Our favorite Plus Bikepacking Bikes

-1. Bombtrack Beyond – 29er Touring Expedition Bicycle [+/- $1,800]
+1. Bombtrack Beyond – Touring Expedition Bicycle [+/- $1,800]

-The Bombtrack Beyond features a single-speed chainring (30T) and a 12 speed 10-52T as the drive train of choice, a great set of gears capable of bringing you up the steepest and roughest hills.
+The Bombtrack Beyond features a single-speed chainring (30T) and a 12-speed 10-52T as the drive train of choice, a great set of gears capable of bringing you up the steepest and roughest hills.
+The carbon fork reduces the weight but still offers triple fork cage mounts.

 Although Bombtrack still offers different handlebar options, the Jones Loop Bar will be the standard now.
 They might seem a little weird, but they offer more hand positions, helping the shoulders and upper body stay relaxed for hours in the saddle.

-Designed as a bike packers dream, the Beyond features mounting options for front and rear racks as well as up to five water bottle cages.
+Designed as a bike packer’s dream, the Beyond features mounting options for front and rear racks as well as up to five water bottle cages.

 The Bombtrack Beyond is just what I would use for extreme off-road bikepacking expeditions

-max tire clearance29” x 2.1”
+max tire clearance | 29” x 2.1” |

-gearing1 x 30 T / 12-speed, 10 – 52 T
+gearing | 1 x 30 T / 12-speed, 10 – 52 T |

-weight12.9 kg (size M)
+weight | 12.9 kg (size M) |

 2. Salsa Fargo Apex [+/- $2,500]